Why Do Exercise Needs Vary Between Individuals?

 Are you predominantly sedentary due to work or other responsibilities?

 Factor in the amount of movement you do throughout the day.
 This will help you determine the amount of structured exercise you need.
+Generally, the more you move, the less extra exercise you need.

 6. Start Gradually and Listen to Your Body